sandialabs/qick-dawg/firmware/README.md

 # Building the firmware

 If you want to make changes to the firmware or look at the design, you can build the 2x DAC speed firmware yourself.
 * Available build files are for the 4x2, zcu111 and zcu216.
 Navigate to the board directory you want to build and then to the `/src/` directory.
-You will find a project script (`proj_v2.tcl`) and a block design script (`bd_2022-1_2.tcl` or similar version).
+You will find a project script `proj_v2.tcl` and a block design script `bd_2022-1_2.tcl` or a similar version.
 * Install the version of Vivado specified by the block design filename (older or newer versions will fail!).
 Start Vivado.
 * In the Tcl console at the bottom of the screen navigate to the `firmware/<selected board>/src` directory then run the following command:
 ```